GiorgiaBorgmann/todo-list-hooks/README.md

 - When adding an item:
   1. Call the api
-  2. Show the loader
+  2. Set the button's text to "Adding.."
   3. Wait for fulfilled
-  4. Hide the loader
+  4. Set the button's text back to "Add"
   5. Add the item to the list